On this dayJun 20, 1940

 NAACP Leader Elbert Williams Lynched in Brownsville, Tennessee

 On June 20, 1940, NAACP leader Elbert Williams was abducted from his home in Brownsville, Tennessee, by a group of white men led by the local sheriff and the night marshal.
 Three days later, Mr. Williams’s lifeless and brutalized body was found in the nearby Hatchie River.
-He was thirty-one years old.
+He was 31 years old.

-A few days prior to Mr. Williams’s lynching, fellow NAACP leader Elisha Davis was abducted from his home by the same group of white men.
+A few days before Mr. Williams’s lynching, fellow NAACP leader Elisha Davis was abducted from his home by the same group of white men.
 Mr. Davis survived the attack but was ordered to leave Brownsville or face death upon return.
 Soon after, when Mr. Williams refused to leave town or cease his voting rights work, he was killed.

-In the months following the lynching of Elbert Williams, up to forty more black families were permanently driven from the community under threats of violence from the white mob.
+In the months following the lynching of Elbert Williams, up to 40 more Black families were permanently driven from the community under threats of violence from the white mob.
 African Americans who remained in Brownsville were prohibited from meeting in groups, even for church services, and two African American men were beaten to death after being arrested by the same night marshal who had helped to abduct Mr. Williams and Mr. Davis.

 Despite investigations launched by local authorities, the Department of Justice, and the FBI, charges were never lodged against the well-known men responsible.
 According to one contemporary observer, the perpetrators of the abuses and murders “can be seen in Brownsville each day going about their work as though they had killed only a rabbit.”
 As a result of the harassment, violence, and murder of its leaders, the Brownsville NAACP dissolved in 1940, and a new chapter was not formed until 1961.